Responsibilities & Expected Hours

 - Contribute to compiling rubrics and instruments for the Center’s learning outcomes assessment and creating Center-specific survey tools and instruments.

 - Analyze and visualize data collected through the Center’s assessment instruments (knowledge of Tableau, Python preferred).

-- Maintain the Center’s faculty engagement and community partnership mapping and database.
+- Contribute to the development of the Center’s faculty engagement and community partnership mapping and database.

-Master’s students in any year are invited to apply.
+Master’s or doctoral students in any year are invited to apply.
 Priority will be given to applicants with research or other work experience related to higher education civic and community engagement.

 Application Process and Submission Deadline